Meet Apex’s Talented Rock Climbing Guides!

 Kenz is in their fourth season guiding with Apex and their sixth year climbing at Devil’s Lake—meaning they’ve spent an unreasonable amount of time hauling gear up quartzite and reminding climbers that “grit, and maybe a little whimpering” are all part of the process.
 With ambitions of taking their climbing to taller summits, they have a soft spot for dragging friends into the masochistic joy of trad and crack climbing.
 The climber in Kenz has been showing since birth (probably trying to heel hook out of the crib), and their parallel love in life is photography—because if you don’t get the shot, did it even happen?

-Audrie started guiding for Apex in 2024 and, through sheer Italian determination (and probably a few stubborn standoffs with quartzite), clawed her way to Lead Guide within her first season.
+Audrie started guiding for Apex in 2024 and, through sheer Italian determination (and probably a few stubborn standoffs with quartzite), moved her way to Lead Guide within her first season.
 When she’s not roping up, she’s wrenching bikes at Wildside, proving she can fix just about anything—except maybe her habit of taking on too much.
 A true Boobinite (Baraboo Local), Audrie brings grit, professionalism, and just the right amount of stubbornness to make even the trickiest climbs (and climbers) cooperate.

-Lulu is a graphic designer, a dedicated trad climber, and a huge contributor to Apex’s Queer Open Climbs.
+Lulu is an artist, graphic designer, a dedicated trad climber, and a huge coordinator to Apex’s Queer Open Climbs.
 She’s passionate about building community, whether at Devil’s Lake or back home in Milwaukee.
 With an artistic eye, a knack for connecting with climbers, and an endless drive to push her trad game, Lulu brings both style and stoke to every climb.
 If you ever lose sight of her on the trail, just look for the neon pink – she’s probably the only one glowing brighter than the rocks.

 Anthony is a climber, card trick wizard, and certified bringer of good vibes—ask nicely, and he might just blow your mind with a tattoo-related illusion.
 As a true DLFA disciple, he spends plenty of time in “the pain box,” a garage home wall dedicated to suffering in the name of strength.
 With a sharp sense of humor and a knack for keeping spirits high, Anthony ensures that even the pumpiest climbs come with a side of laughter.